Delaware LLC | Advantages | Name Search | Registered Agent | Setup Costs

 Delaware's business entity setup fees are very low.
 Delaware charges $90 as a filing fee.
 If you elect to have us prepare your Certificate of Organization, DBI charges $50.
 The first year of registered agent service is FREE.
 We will invoice you on the anniversary month of your Delaware limited liability company formation.

 Delaware charges a flat, annual franchise tax fee of $300.
 This franchise tax fee is due on or before June 1 every year.
 It is important to pay this fee on time.
 The State of Delaware charges a late fee of $200 plus interest at the rate of 1.5% per month.

 Delaware Business Incorporators, Inc. (DBI) charges an annual registered agent fee of $100 per year for billing to a U.S. address and $120 per year for billing to an address outside of the U.S. If you'd like us to represent multiple companies for you, we offer a discount.
 Please call for details.

 IT'S YOUR MOVE.
 STARTING A NEW business in delaware IS A BIG STEP BUT WE CAN HELP YOU MAKE FORMING A LLC QUICK AND EASY!

 You have everything you need to decide regarding starting an LLC Delaware.
 You can prepare you own Certificate of Organization or we'll be happy to form your LLC for you for a modest fee.

 If you decide to prepare and file your own certificate of organization, we'll be happy to serve as your Delaware registered agent.
 Please send us an email requesting our services.

 If you have any questions, please do not hesitate to call or write.
-Thank you for your interest in forming a Delaware LLC.
+Thank you for your interest in forming Delaware LLCs.

 Included in all incorporating services: